-There are several smaller perennial and intermittent streams and drainages throughout the Property.
-The trail alignment identified under the Proposed Project could pass through streams and riparian habitat under the jurisdiction of the California Department of Fish and Wildlife.
+There are smaller perennial and intermittent streams and drainages throughout the Property.
+The trail alignment identified under the Proposed Project could pass through streams and riparian habitat that are under the jurisdiction of the California Department of Fish and Wildlife (CDFW), San Francisco Bay Regional Water Quality Control Board, and/or USACE.
 The trail alignment was designed to avoid streams to the maximum extent practicable to preserve natural resources and reduce future maintenance requirements.
 Stream crossings would consist primarily of rock fords but could include culverts or bridges depending on the steepness of stream banks or persistent stream flow.